- The computer-based Patent Office Registration Exam is available virtually every weekday, at a testing site near you.

 5. Exam Scope:

 In most cases, you will get an “instant preliminary result” as soon as you finish the computer-based Exam.
-These “instant preliminary results” so far have proven very reliable.
+These “instant preliminary results” have proven very reliable.
 You will get the official letter mailed to you a day or two later.

 The passing score on the Exam is 70% correct.
 But keep in mind that only 90 out of the 100 questions you will see count.
 The other 10 are “beta test” questions that the Office scores only for internal purposes.
 You have to get 63 of the 90 questions that count correct to pass the Exam.
 (Getting the beta test questions right doesn’t help.)